etomboulian/JavaLearning/Java - The Complete Reference 12th/Ch 8 - Inheritance/readme.md

 ### Member Access and Inheritance

 Altought a subclass includes all of the members of its superclass, it cannot access those members of the superclass that have been declared as private.
-[Access](code/Access.java) A class member that has been declared as private will remain private to its calss.
+This is demonstrated in [Access](code/Access.java).
+A class member that has been declared as private will remain private to its calss.
 It is not accessible by any code outside its class, including subclasses

 ### A More Practical Example

-Here we will further develop the Box class by extending it to include a fourth component called weight.
-[DemoBoxWeight](code/DemoBoxWeight.java) BoxWeight inherits all of the characteristics of Box and adds them to the weight component.
+Here we will further develop the Box class by extending it to include a fourth component called weight in [DemoBoxWeight](code/DemoBoxWeight.java).
+BoxWeight inherits all of the characteristics of Box and adds them to the weight component.
 We can extend Box to have any new feature that we need it to have

 ```java
 class ColorBox extends Box {